lab-cosmo/archived_software-cookbook/README.rst

 Contributors
 ------------

 We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/lab-cosmo/software-cookbook/graphs/contributors).
+You can see a list of current contributors in the `contributors tab <https://github.com/lab-cosmo/software-cookbook/graphs/contributors>`_.